juansalinas-xyz/greenplus-adrs/backend/docs/adr/20240129-use-authentication.md

 ### JWT (JSON Web Tokens)

-- Good, because JWT provides a secure method to authenticate users using tokens.
+- Pro, because JWT provides a secure method to authenticate users using tokens.
-- Good, because have a large community
+- Pro, because have a large community
-- Good, because From the backend you do not need to have a record of the tokens
+- Pro, because From the backend you do not need to have a record of the tokens
-- Bad, because have the token exposed in the client's browser
+- Cons, because have the token exposed in the client's browser

 ### Auth0

-- Good, because auth0 offers easy integration with various platforms and technologies
+- Pro, because auth0 offers easy integration with various platforms and technologies
-- Good, because implements security practices and provides tools to monitor and respond to potential security threats
+- Pro, because implements security practices and provides tools to monitor and respond to potential security threats
+- Pro, because robust and efficient authentication system to guarantee the security and proper management of user identity.
+- Pro, because centralized user management, improve security, and offer a smoother login experience for our users.
-- Bad, because depending on plan and usage, using Auth0 may incur additional costs
+- Cons, because depending on plan and usage, using Auth0 may incur additional costs
-- Bad, because depends on a third-party service for authentication management
+- Cons, because depends on a third-party service for authentication management